davidrhoden/davidrhoden-basic-netlify/timeline/dreamed-diesel-siphoning-oct-15-2020.md

 ---

 I needed to siphon some gas for my truck and a friend helped me out with some advice.
-He said siphoning Diesel fuel was fine, but never siphon Duesel fuel, because it's "grave for your gut."
+He said siphoning Diesel fuel was fine, but you should never siphon Duesel fuel, because it's "grave for your gut."